zowe/spring-boot-jzos-sample/README.md

 # Fill in the following variables
-ZOWE_ROOT_DIR=    # The root directory of the Zowe installation ZOWE_EXPLORER_HOST=   # Host name of the Zowe installation JZOS_PORT=57949       # The address where your application is running
+ZOWE_ROOT_DIR=    # The root directory of the Zowe installation ZOWE_EXPLORER_HOST=   # Host name of the Zowe installation JZOS_PORT=       # The address where your application is running
 ```

 Run this script and the yaml file will be created with the appropriate configuration.
 Restart Zowe to pick up the definition